-Accounting at Millersville University prepares students for for a challenging career focused on numbers, measurement, processing and communication of financial information.
+Accounting at Millersville University prepares students for a challenging career focused on numbers, measurement, processing and communication of financial information.

 Why Study This Program?